-The Applied Behavior Analysis (ABA) doctoral program trains students to affect socially significant behavioral changes in individuals with autism, developmental disabilities, and traumatic brain injury.
+The Ph.D. in Applied Behavior Analysis (ABA) program at our L.A. campus trains students to affect socially significant behavioral changes in individuals with autism, developmental disabilities, and traumatic brain injury.
 ABA professionals work in a wide-range of settings including both regular and special education settings, as well as in a variety of businesses..
 Applied Behavior Analysis uses a natural science approach to help people make meaningful differences in their lives.

-Students at the L.A.
-Campus have the unique opportunity to train caregivers, who teach individuals with autism and other developmental disabilities to use ABA techniques through the campus' TEACH Center.
+Students at our Orange County Campus have the unique opportunity to train caregivers, who teach individuals with autism and other developmental disabilities to use ABA techniques through the campus' TEACH Center.

 The curriculum covers all four domains of behavior analysis--applied behavior analysis, the experimental analysis of behavior, service delivery, and theory and philosophy (Radical Behaviorism).
 In addition to coursework, students take comprehensive examinations and complete a doctoral dissertation, providing them the opportunity to make an original contribution to the behavior analytic body of knowledge.
 Doctoral students also have the opportunity to teach courses.